House Extension Cost

 • Extending a property usually takes between 10 to 18 weeks to complete.

-• What's involved in building a house extension and details about planning permission and building regulations.
+• What's involved in building a house extension, and details about planning permission and building regulations.

 • How to find and hire a local builder in the UK.

 Trying to find out how much a house extension costs?
+Trying to get accurate extension quotes can be tricky with so many options - but MyJobQuote is here to help.

 house extension cost guide — exterior view of a rear house extension on a UK home